daxpatel11/Crash-Detection-System/README.md

 # Crash-Detection-System
-A Crash Detection System Using Arduino Nano , IR sensor , Vibrational sensor and Ultrasonic Sensor.
+A Crash Detection System Using Arduino Uno , IR sensor , Vibrational sensor and Ultrasonic Sensor.